-MAJOR RELIGION/S Christianity (50%); Hinduism (33%), Islam (10%).
+Christianity (64%); Hinduism (25%), Islam, mainly Sunni (7%).

 Very often presented at the end of a meeting, but generally a token gift only.

 All types of gifts are acceptable, especially those with a distinctively Australian flavour.
 Wine, tropical Australia themes (rainforest, wildlife) and cricket are popular.